twineworks/collections/README.md

 records between consumers and producers that must be processed in order, producers and consumers are giving it a single pass to fill and consume the whole batch.

+## TrieLists

+TrieLists are a persistent vector implementation based on a tree of 6 bit (64-item) Trie nodes with tail operation optimization.

 ## License
 This project uses the business friendly [MIT](https://opensource.org/licenses/MIT) license.